TimeaKovacs86/FirstMilestoneProject-Queen/README.md

 ### Effects:

- - As a user, I would like to see the hover effect on the buttons so that I can see there is interaction with that element.
+ - As a user, I would like to see the hover effect (cursor: pointer and change color) on the buttons so that I can see there is interaction with that element.

- - As a user, I would like to see the hover effect on the social links so that I can see there is interaction with that element.
+ - As a user, I would like to see the hover effect (cursor: pointer) on the social links so that I can see there is interaction with that element.

- - As a user, I would like to see the hover effect on the navigation bar elements so that I can see that there ios an interaction with that element.
+ - As a user, I would like to see the hover effect (cursor: pointer) on the navigation bar elements so that I can see that there is an interaction with that element.

 ### Media:

  - As a user, I would like to play and stop the audio files so I am capable of listening the music.
- - As a user I would like to play and stop the video si I can watch the clip.
+ - As a user I would like to play and stop the video so I can watch the clip.

 ### Purchase:
  - As a user I would like to be able to use the "buy ticket" buttons so I can actually can buy tickets for the band events.